numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 ## Project Details

 ### Abstract
+Serialization is the process in which a data structure or object is translated and stored in the format of a file compatible in memory then reconstructed in another environment.

 The following link will bring you to a Matplotlib Enhancement Proposal concerning the serialization of Matplotlib figures and widgets.
 [MEP25: Serialization](https://github.com/matplotlib/matplotlib/wiki/MEP25#id7)
-There has been a great interest in the serialization of Matplotlib figures.

 Jupyter Notebook allow coders to compute data in an web - based interactive environment.
 Ipywidgets is a module that extends Jupyter Notebooks and